vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 Use of VM Encryption beyond vTPM may require additional licensing.

+### Do I need vSphere Trust Authority to use a vTPM?

+No. You only need a key provider, such as Native Key Provider, to use a vTPM.

 ### Can I use vTPM on a VM on a standalone ESXi host?

 No. vTPM relies on VM Encryption which is enabled when ESXi is managed by vCenter Server, as part of VMware vSphere.

 ### What is an endorsement key?

-The TPM 2.0 Endorsement Key (EK) is a unique and permanent RSA or ECC asymmetric key pair that is generated and stored in the vTPM during instantiation.
-The EK is designed to be non-migratable, which means it cannot be moved to another TPM.
+The TPM 2.0 Endorsement Key (EK) is a permanent asymmetric key pair that is generated and stored in a TPM, including the vTPM, during instantiation or manufacture.
+The EK is designed to be non-migratable, which means it cannot be moved to another TPM, nor can it be changed.

+Organizations that are required to rotate keys will sometimes ask about rotating the EK, which is how this topic arises.
+Practically speaking, the EK cannot be rotated in either the physical or virtual worlds, except by replacing the TPM completely, which is impractical and unnecessary.
+Compliance auditors and GRC staff should not ask about rotating the EK.

 The EK serves two primary purposes: it helps to uniquely identify a TPM (or the device to which it is attached), and it serves as a root of trust for other keys that the TPM generates for use in encryption and digital signing.
 The EK is typically used indirectly through other keys tied to it, helping ensure that these operations are secure and specific to the TPM and device.

 The EK can be used in a privacy-sensitive way by creating an "endorsement key certificate" where the EK is used to sign a statement, which is then signed by a privacy-ca Certificate Authority, thus proving that the statement comes from a legitimate TPM without revealing the EK directly.

 ### What is a storage root key?

+Note: Organizations using VMware infrastructure products do not need to manage this key, as ESXi will handle it upon installation and first boot.
+Guest operating systems will also handle this automatically as part of the OS installation process when using a vTPM.

 The Storage Root Key (SRK) in a TPM 2.0 is a key hierarchy that is created when the TPM is first initialized, or when it's reset.
 It is derived from a primary seed unique to the TPM and is embedded within the device.
 This key hierarchy, or tree, is anchored by the SRK.